Hiring your first employee in Texas: Official guide

 - Employee’s name

 (For complete information on how to report new hires in Texas, visit the Texas new hire reporting laws website.)

 Okay, that’s it.
 We hope this was helpful.
 Remember—while hiring your new employee may involve a lot of paperwork, getting workers’ comp doesn’t have to.
-In fact, you can get Huckleberry workers’ compensation online in about 5 minutes.
+In fact, you can get a workers’ comp estimate online in about 5 minutes.
 Whether in Austin, Dallas, Lubbock, or El Paso, get the most affordable coverage that fits your business and payroll.